quasi-coherent/tern/README.md

 A database migration library and CLI supporting embedded migrations written in SQL or Rust, compatible with any underlying third-party database crate.

-### Contributing

-Supporting more database backends would definitely be nice!
-If one you like is not available here, please feel free to contribute, either with a PR or feature request.
-Adding a new one seems like it should not be hard.

-Outside of additional backend types, we are very open and happy to hear suggestions for how the project could be improved; simply open an issue with the label "enhancement".
-Defects or general issues detracting from usage should also be reported in an issue; these will be addressed immediately.

 ## Usage

 Migrations are defined in a directory within a Rust project's source.
 This